kreyssel/selenium2-visualdiff/README.md

         ...
     </plugins>

-And after all embed ''TakesScreenshotRule'' in yout functional test:
+And after all embed *TakesScreenshotRule* in yout functional test:

     package org.kreyssel.selenium.visualdiff.it;